ng-Classic/ng-classic/aio/content/guide/lifecycle-hooks.md

 The key difference is in the child component.

 *   The *AfterView* hooks concern `ViewChildren`, the child components whose element tags appear *within* the component's template
-*   The *AfterContent* hooks concern `ContentChildren`, the child components that Angular Classicprojected into the component
+*   The *AfterContent* hooks concern `ContentChildren`, the child components that Angular Classic projected into the component

 The following *AfterContent* hooks take action based on changing values in a *content child*, which can only be reached by querying for them using the property decorated with [@ContentChild](api/core/ContentChild).